waynodiablo/Oystercard/fizzbuzz/fizzbuzz.md

 ### TDD in a nutshell
 #### Step 1:  Write a failing test  (RED)
 We begin by describing a single expectation of our program.
-We do this using a particular testing framework.
+We do this using a testing framework.
 There are a number of frameworks to choose from, but we prefer RSpec.
 In a moment, you should read the [RSpec pill :pill:](../pills/rspec.md).

-We make no assumptions about what the program is, or how it should work, we simply **write the code we wish we had** to satisfy the expectation we are describing.
+We make no immediate assumptions about what the program is, or how it should work; we simply **write the code we wish we had** to satisfy the expectation we are describing.

 What makes this step particularly unusual for people starting TDD for the first time, is that we already know this test is going to fail for multiple reasons.
 Nevertheless, we do not write a single line of production code until there is a **failing test** in place to justify it.